wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

 Now the file is available locally and we can edit it.

 ### Changing the Github actions workflow

+As this was just a generic `main.yml` file proposed by Github, we need to tweak it to do exactly that what we want it to do (which is deploying the application to Beanstalk of course).
+To start off with, we will checkout the application in a certain workspace.
+Then we install the dependencies and test the application.
+You'll surely notice that after each `RUN` command, we just provide a list of commands we want to execute.

 ```yml
 # This is a basic workflow to help you get started with Actions